 Democrats dominate voting in most area towns

-The ticket of Biden and Kamala Harris received 956,660 votes, and the ticket of Trump and Vice President Mike Pence garnered 171,891 votes.
+In total in Connecticut, the ticket of Biden and Kamala Harris received 1,070,195 votes, and the ticket of Trump and Vice President Mike Pence garnered 711,137 votes.

 Incumbent U.S. Rep. Jahana Hayes (D-5) beat GOP challenger David X. Sullivan for the 5th Congressional District seat, 171,891 to 142,678.